The Hawthorns station: Train

-Metro
+Chiltern Railways also serve the station with one train to Stourbridge Junction on weekdays only, from London Marylebone.
+There is no return service from The Hawthorns.

+Tram

-West Midlands Metro services operate at frequent intervals, between Library and Wolverhampton St Georges.
-Mondays to Fridays, West Midlands Metro services in each direction between Birmingham and Wolverhampton run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.